 - Woofer grilles narrower and starting farther back so part of the enclosure is visible.
 The baffle would then be only 5-1/2" wide, a lot like these Brodmann's.

 - Baffle only 1/4" to 3/8" thick.
 It doesn't do anything but look good, and thin is a lot easier to cut holes in.

-- Darker wood.
-Shedua or maybe Sapele dyed a "red mahogany".
-Or maybe burl veneer.
+- Different wood.
+Shedua or maybe Sapele dyed a "red mahogany", or possibly Black Limba.

 - Black undercoat instead of brown.